ThugsFinance/cloiinkcoin.com/src/content/developers/docs/data-and-analytics/block-explorers/index.md

 ### Network {#network}

 Of course there's some data that speaks to the health of the network.
-These are quite specific to Ethereum's proof-of-work consensus mechanism.
-When Ethereum transitions to Eth2 some of this data will be redundant
+These are quite specific to Cloiinkcoin's proof-of-work consensus mechanism.
+When Cloiinkcoin transitions to Eth2 some of this data will be redundant

 - Difficulty – The current mining difficulty.
-- Hash rate – An estimate of how many hashes are being generated by Ethereum miners trying to solve the current Ethereum block or any given block.
+- Hash rate – An estimate of how many hashes are being generated by Cloiinkcoin miners trying to solve the current Cloiinkcoin block or any given block.
-- Total transactions – The number of transactions since Ethereum was created.
+- Total transactions – The number of transactions since Cloiinkcoin was created.
 - Transactions per second – The number of transactions processable within a second.
-- ETH price – The current valuations of 1 ETH.
+- CLK price – The current valuations of 1 CLK.
-- Total ETH supply – Number of ETH in circulation – remember new ETH is created with the creation of every block in the form of block rewards.
+- Total CLK supply – Number of CLK in circulation – remember new CLK is created with the creation of every block in the form of block rewards.
 - Market cap – Calculation of price\*supply.

 ## Eth2 data {#eth2-data}